Misses Jane and Mary Hampson: Quilt provenance

-The quilt was displayed on the wall of the Fitzpatrick Inn until the late 1980s.
+The quilt was displayed on the wall of the Fitzpatrick Inn in Westbury until the late 1980s.
 It was then not seen for a number of years.
 When it was discovered, it was found in a room with a dead rat on the centre.
-The quilt was acquired for the national collection by the National Gallery of Australia, with the assistance of the Australian Textiles Fund 1990.
+Against the wishes of many local residents who believed the quilt should have been kept in community ownership and on display locally, the quilt was sold privately, acquired for the national collection by the National Gallery of Australia, with the assistance of the Australian Textiles Fund 1990.

 Legacy

 The quilt was included in the national touring exhibition Everyday Art: Australian Folk Art which "celebrated the glories of everyday objects".
 Included in the tour was the Tasmanian Museum and Gallery in Hobart in 1999.
 At the time, it was called the "Hampson Quilt".
+It was also featured as the cover art of The Oxford Companion to Australian Folklore', edited by Gwenda Beed Davey and Graham Seal.
+The text, which was published in 1993, was described as a "milestone in the scholarship of Australian folklore."
+The inclusion of the Westbury Quilt on the cover (as well as the 'Bobs' kangaroo patch on the spine) highlights the significance of the quilt.
+It is described within the text as "an unsurpassed example of folk art."

 To celebrate the 100th anniversary of the creation of the Westbury Quilt, the craftswomen of the towns of Westbury, Hagley and Whitemore joined to create a new quilt.
-Named the "Millennium Quilt", it is now on permanent display at the Meander Valley Council Chambers in Deloraine.
+Named the "Millennium Quilt", it is now on permanent display at the Meander Valley Council Chambers in Westbury.
+Many of these craftswomen, as well as local townspeople, resent the quilt's sale to the National Gallery of Australia, as they believe it should be held locally, and permanently on display.